Wasted-Audio/ryukau_LV2Plugins/README.md

 # LV2Plugins
+Audio plugins for Linux.

-Porting of VST3 Plugins from https://github.com/ryukau/VSTPlugins .
+VST3 version is available at https://github.com/ryukau/VSTPlugins .

 # Building
 On Linux, open terminal and run following command.